Drive My Car (song)

 "Drive My Car" is a song by the English rock band the Beatles, written primarily by Paul McCartney, with lyrical contributions from John Lennon.
 It was first released on the band's 1965 album Rubber Soul as the opening track.
 The song later appeared in North America on the Yesterday and Today collection, again to open the record, as the track had been dropped from the American version of Rubber Soul.

 Lyrics

 A woman tells the song's male narrator that she is going to be a famous movie star, and she offers him the opportunity to be her chauffeur, adding: "and maybe I'll love you".
 When he objects that his "prospects [are] good", she retorts, "Working for peanuts is all very fine/But I can show you a better time."
 When he agrees to her proposal, she admits, "I got no car and it's breakin' my heart/But I've found a driver and that's a start."
 According to McCartney, "'Drive my car' was an old blues euphemism for sex".
-This expression was more common in the pre-automatic shift era of automobiles.